TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-replica-createdelete.md

 Depending on the size of the server, replica creation time can vary from a few minutes to a few hours.
 This is because of the time it takes to restore all the data from your master server to the replica.

-1. Using a shell, ping the DNS of the replica.
+1. Using Azure Cloud Shell, ping the DNS of the replica.
 For example, if you named the replica `myreplica`, the DNS name is `myreplica.postgres.database.azure.com`.
 2. If it's been at least five minutes since you requested the replica, and the name is resolving, then replica creation is in progress.
 If the name is not resolving, proceed to open a support ticket.